camjohnson-code/self-care-center/README.md

 #### Challenges:

 - I initially struggled with the functionality of the favorite button.
 I overcame by carefully managing data structures and toggling favorite status.
 - Utilizing localStorage was something I have not been exposed to prior to this project.
-It took some self-teaching on my part to understand and implement it into this application.
+It took a tiny bit of self-teaching and a big chunk of help from my mentor to understand and implement it into this application.

 ### Looking Ahead: